Legault asks Quebec police to support candidates after death threats, violent incidents | CBC News

 "What I'm saying is be careful.
 If you have some fears, call the [Sûreté du Québec].
 Discuss with the SQ and I hope the SQ will be able to find solutions where people don't have to stay home," he said.

-Marwah Rizqy, incumbent Liberal MNA for Montreal's Saint-Laurent riding, said she's already had to think twice about whether to continue her campaigning.
+Marwah Rizqy, the Quebec Liberal Party candidate who is running for re-election in Montreal's Saint-Laurent riding, said she's already had to think twice about whether to continue campaigning.

 Speaking on Wednesday, Rizqy described how a man called her local police station last week and told them to go to her street, saying they would find her dead body there.
 Police told her not to leave her house.